Lincoln Goines: Biography

-A mainstay of the New York City jazz/Latin/studio scene since the early 1980s and noted for his versatility and fluid style, Goines' extensive career includes performance credits as sideman to Sonny Rollins, Paquito D'Rivera, Michel Camilo, Mike Stern, and Carly Simon.
+A mainstay of the New York City jazz/Latin/studio scene since the early 1980s, Goines' career includes performance credits as sideman to Sonny Rollins, Paquito D'Rivera, Michel Camilo, Mike Stern, and Carly Simon.
 He is also an educator and author, having written "Funkifying The Clave: Afro-Cuban Grooves for Bass and Drums” with drummer Robby Ameen/Alfred Publishing 1996.

-Goines was initially influenced by the rock music of his era including Jimi Hendrix, Jefferson Airplane, and Cream.
-He made the switch to jazz upon hearing John Coltrane's "A Love Supreme" and Miles Davis' "Bitches Brew".

 Goines attended high school in Vancouver, British Columbia, Canada where he studied double bass with a former principal bassist of the Vancouver Symphony Orchestra, Sydney Keats.
-During this period of his development he also had lessons with Eddie Gómez and Gary Karr but is still considered to be primarily self-taught.
-Goines calls his method of learning "Trial by Fire" which he defines as "taking the gig and learning on the fly to survive".
+During this period of his development he also had lessons with Eddie Gómez and Gary Karr.

-Following the lead of bass guitarist Steve Swallow, Goines switched his primary focus to the electric bass in the mid-1970s.
-He relocated from the west coast to New York City in 1977 where he began studying Latin music with bassists Joe Santiago and Andy González, and the rhythms of Brazil with drummer/percussionist and frequent bandmate Portinho.

 Goines' performance/touring credits include three decades as bassist for Latin jazz flutist and bandleader Dave Valentin, and a 20-year tenure with guitarist Mike Stern.

-In 1986, Goines joined the faculty at The Collective in New York City and in 2008 became a Professor of Bass at the Berklee College of Music.
+In 1986, Goines joined the faculty at The Collective in New York City and in 2008 became a professor of Bass at the Berklee College of Music.